 True leaders aren’t born: they’re grown.
 With Michigan 4-H, youth grow to become confident and strong, curious enough to question and capable enough to find the answers.
 Grow to become young people who stick to a job until the job gets done and know how to work with others, as well as lead.
 Volunteer with Michigan 4-H and help grow true leaders in your community by empowering young people with skills to lead for a lifetime.

-At the core of Michigan 4-H, and critical to the success of its youth, are more than 17,000 volunteers who give their time and talents to grow 4-H’ers.
+At the core of Michigan 4-H, and critical to the success of its youth, are thousands of volunteers who give their time and talents to grow 4-H’ers.
 These volunteers serve in a number of capacities: some choose to help at camp, teach a workshop or lead a club, while others chaperone an event, lend their professional skills or help at the fair.
 As they provide hands-on guidance and real-world experience, these volunteers also offer young people another crucially important element: a healthy adult role model who helps to grow their confidence and ignite their dreams for the future.

 In addition to growing youth, 4-H volunteers benefit from their involvement too.

-The 4-H program coordinator in the county you’ve selected will follow up with you about next steps in the Volunteer Selection Process.
-The Volunteer Selection Process includes an application, national and state background checks, references, an interview and online training modules.
+Whether you want a short-term volunteer experience or a long-term role, 4-H has an opportunity for you!
+We recommend you contact the MSU Extension office in the county where you want to volunteer.
+A 4-H program coordinator will follow up with you about volunteering and the application process found on MSU Extension Volunteer Central.
+Because safety is our No. 1 priority, we are committed to a thorough Volunteer Selection Process that can include an application, national and state background checks, references, an interview and online training modules.
 There is no charge to you as a volunteer for these background checks or the selection process.

 Interested in becoming a 4-H volunteer but have some questions of your own?
 Check out the FAQs section to learn more.